-The researches for my art have focused on psychology for a long time.
-I like to express particular types of emotions of feelings by narrating life scene or details.
-In this case, my works tend to look silence or emptiness but with delicate emotions.
-Such as the series works named “Dreams” and “Continuous dreams”, I want to express the anxiety concealed by daily life by exploring people’s dreams.
-Moreover, I believe that motivation of expressing is more important than the purpose of expressing.
-For me, rather than solving problems, it is more important to raise questions in the process of expressing emotions.
+Inspired by the subconscious, Dongyi is often influenced by psychology and surrealist art.
+She likes to express particular types of emotions of feelings by narrating life scene or details.
+Such as her series sculptural works named “Dreams” and “Continuous dreams”, she wants to express the anxiety concealed by daily life by exploring people’s dreams.
+Moreover, she believes that motivation for expression is more interesting than the purpose of expressing.
+It is more important to raise questions than seek answers.

 Dongyi’s works span across sculpture, jewelry, fashion design and conceptual installation.
 She has her works shown worldwide including the United States, China, Spain and German such as her group exhibition “Schmuck 2018” in Munich, Germany; Adorned Space at SNAG Conference in Portland, US; Beijing International Jewelry Exhibition in Beijing, China.
 Her solo show “wandering in deep deep dreams” was held in February 2018.
 Dongyi’s artworks also have been featured in many publications and the latest publication showed her piece is the New Brooches that edited by Nicolas Estrada.